IlshatSharafukov/devops-netology/README.md

 # devops-netology
-This repo show my steps on learn in DevOps on Netology platform
+This repository show my steps on learn in DevOps on Netology platform